 - The paper submitted must be published in a journal or edited collection, and must have been peer-reviewed.
 It may be published in print or electronically.

-- It must be in print (or otherwise out in defenitive, archived form in the public domain) at the time of application.
+- It must be in print (or otherwise out in definitive, archived form in the public domain) at the time of application.

-- The paper must be centrally concerned with metaphor in real world contexts.
+- The paper must be centrally concerned with metaphor, metonymy, and/or other forms of figurative expression in real world contexts.

 - The paper may be in any language (see below).

 Procedure for submitting a paper

 - There will be a deadline for applications that will normally be at least two months before the RaAM Conference.